vechain/app-hub/README.md

 - `tags` is **required**, should be ***an array*** if provided.
 - `repo` is *optional*, and must be a fully-qualified URL.
 - `contracts` is *optional*, should be ***an array*** and ***lower cases*** if provided
+- `isVeWorldCompatible` is compatible with the VeWorld wallet
 - No fields should be left blank.

 ### Categories